Julian Casablancas: Personal life

 In 2005, Casablancas married Juliet Joslin, who was the assistant manager of the Strokes at the time.
 Their son, Cal, was born in January 2010.
 In the early 2010s, Casablancas and his family moved to Upstate New York from Greenwich Village in Manhattan and split their time between upstate New York and Long Beach, California.
 Their second son, Zephyr, was born on March 27, 2015.
 The couple divorced in 2019.
 By 2020, Casablancas had moved to Los Angeles, although in 2024 he confirmed he had since moved back to New York, having concluded that “[the] quality of life is higher in LA, and the quality of art is higher in New York, with respect to both."

-Casablancas maintained a teetotal since 2009, stating that he was once "[hung over] for five years" during his drinking days.
+Casablancas has been sober since 2009, stating that he was once "[hung over] for five years" during his drinking days.

 Casablancas is a lifelong fan of the New York Mets, once even composing new theme music for SNY, who owns the Mets' local broadcasting rights, and offering it to the network for free.
 He has named Darryl Strawberry and Mike Piazza among his favorite players in franchise history.
 He has also expressed admiration for Buffalo Bills quarterback Josh Allen, going so far as to "quit [watching] sports" following the New York Jets' selection of Sam Darnold over Allen in the 2018 NFL draft.